abe-winter/task-inbox/operations.md

 1. Create a `webpushkeys/claims.json`
   - [example here](https://github.com/web-push-libs/vapid/blob/main/python/claims.json)), but only use sub
   - leave out 'aud' and 'exp' keys. aud is set per-request and I think setting exp in claims.json will prevent our library from setting a correct exp

+## web push deliverability

+Deliverability of web push has not been great.
+I think your laptop has to be awake with the browser running to get these (at least on linux; maybe it's better on macos).

+On my android device, I turned off background optimization for chrome.
+(Long press -> info -> battery -> top radio button).
+This *seems* to make things better.
+My test case is swipe-quit, wait a few minutes, send a push.

+- I'm not sure what happens if the device is restarted and the browser
+- But I'm not sure what happens on mobile if these are sent while offline for a long time

+In general this isn't a reliable channel.
+See roadmap item on notifications.